-The school is situated in the upper floors of an 18th century townhouse and offers a selection of eight bright, modern classrooms to suit various class sizes with free access to recreational PCs and wireless internet access throughout.
+The school is situated on the upper floors of an 18th century townhouse building in the historic New Town and offers a selection of eight bright, modern classrooms to suit various class sizes with free access to recreational PCs and wireless internet access throughout.
 All classes are fully equipped with modern technology.
 A large common room with a widescreen TV where students can meet up and relax makes the school a very welcoming study environment.

 Our location in the heart of the city centre means instant access to Edinburgh’s comprehensive public transport network and means our premises are ideally situated for access to and from host families and activity locations.
 Full and up-to-date bus timetables and route maps can be accessed on the Lothian Buses Website.

 Students attending our group programmes are accommodated for the duration of their course with host families in a shared twin room.
-As parents themselves, the hosts ensure a caring family environment for students and provide them with breakfast and dinner on week days and breakfast, lunch and dinner at weekends.
+The hosts ensure a caring family environment for students and provide them with breakfast and dinner on week days and breakfast, lunch and dinner at weekends.

 Living as part of the family helps students to settle quickly in Edinburgh, with strong friendships often formed.
 All students are supplied with a local bus pass, affording them straightforward transportation from their accommodation to our city centre school.

-Our programme allows groups to design a programme to reflect their specific interests and all sightseeing trips, sports, local visits and evening activities will be priced individually and added to the cost of the standard programme.
+Our programme allows groups to design a programme to reflect their specific interests and budget.
+All sightseeing trips, sports, local visits and evening activities will be priced individually and added to the cost of the standard programme.

-We recognise that all groups have their own specific requirements and we can supplement or replace the 15 hour General English tuition element of our standard programme with tailored tuition options including, for example, Cambridge, TOEIC or Trinity exam preparation providing 7.5, 15, 22.5 or 25 hours of tuition per week as required.
+We recognise that all groups have their own specific requirements and we can supplement or replace the 15 hour General English tuition element of our standard programme with tailored tuition options including, for example, Cambridge, TOEIC or Trinity exam preparation providing 7.5, 15, 22.5 or 25 hours of tuition per week as required for an additional cost.

-This ‘pick and mix’ approach effectively means there’s no such thing as a typical week, with group leaders also able to devise their own programme of excursions and activities - which we can help to theme around the interests of the group.
+Group leaders are able to devise their own programme of excursions and activities - which we can help to theme around the interests of the group.

 Steeped in heritage yet colourfully cosmopolitan, Edinburgh boasts a wealth of historic and cultural offerings.
-Students attending our September-June courses are based in the heart of the city, with many of its finest attractions within walking distance, while our summer students based at Napier University, Craiglockhart Campus enjoy spectacular views of the city as well as easy access to the centre.
+Students attending our courses are based in the heart of the city, with many of its finest attractions within walking distance.

-Our September-June students will discover that our Frederick Street base is within walking distance of many of Edinburgh’s most popular attractions.
+Our students will discover that our Frederick Street school is within walking distance of many of Edinburgh’s most popular attractions.
 For slightly longer journeys, taxis are easily available, while Lothian Buses run frequent services throughout the city, including a late-night timetable.
 One of the best ways for those new to the city to see the sights is by hopping aboard one of the Edinburgh open-top bus tours.
-Our Young Learner Summer Programme students are ashort bus ride from town, with a number of services stopping at or close to the campus.

 There’s no missing the city’s most visited historic building, which sits high above Edinburgh and commands wonderful views.
 Dating from the 12th Century, the castle is built upon the plug of an extinct volcano and is steeped in Scottish history.